Skip to content

 Role-based access control (RBAC)

 Batida uses RBAC to control what users can do.
+Roles are hierarchical -- higher roles inherit all permissions from the roles below them.
 Each user has one of the following roles:

-Roles are assigned by Org Admins from Settings > Users.
+Roles are assigned by Admins or Owners from Settings > Members.
+For a full breakdown, see Roles and Permissions.

 Session management